Dig for Fire

-"Dig for Fire" is a song by the American alternative rock band Pixies.
-The song appeared on their 1990 album Bossanova, and was released as a single in October 1990.
+"Dig for Fire" is a song by the American alternative rock band Pixies from their third studio album Bossanova (1990) and was released as a single on November 5, 1990.

 Background

 "Dig for Fire" was one of the few songs on Bossanova that Francis had written prior to coming into the studio.
 According to Pixies frontman Black Francis, the song was "a bad Talking Heads imitation."

 Producer Gil Norton said of the song, Dig for Fire' was the first time we used a drum machine.
 The bass drum on that is a drum machine and Dave [Lovering] played on top of it.
 That was the first time we'd ever used any sample-type sounds on the album."